2019 Big Ten Tournament: Bracket, scores, schedule, seeds | NCAA.com

-The 2019 Big Ten Tournament has all 14 teams battling for a title March 13-17 in Chicago.
-Michigan has won the conference crown in each of the last two seasons.
-Stay here for bracket updates, scores, schedule and seeding information.
+The 2019 Big Ten Tournament will get 14 teams competing for a title March 13-17 in Chicago.
+Michigan has won the crown in each of the last two seasons.
+Stay here for bracket updates, scores, schedule and also seeding information.

 The conference is in Chicago for the first time since 2015, when Wisconsin beat Michigan State in the final.
 Last year, Michigan defeated Purdue at Madison Square Garden in New York City.